I made a "Love One Another" wall and then introduced it to them during a Family Night.

 (Every time someone showed love to someone else, they got to put a heart on the wall).

-(But it's a great time of year to go out & get little foam hearts like I used for our wall!)
+(But this is a great time of year to go out & get little foam hearts like I used for our wall!)

 Here's How I Made Our Love Wall: